stzn/TIL/SwiftConcurrency/Eliminate data races.md

 - The properties are only accessible while on the main actor
 - The methods are isolated to the main actor unless they explicitly opt out
 - Main actor classes are `Sendable`
 - We can share a reference to our view controller with other tasks and actors in our program, and they can asynchronously call back into the view controller to post results.
-In our app, our views and view controllers will be on the main actor.
 - Other program logic should be separated from that main actor, using other actors to safely model shared state and tasks to describe independent work

 ## Atomicity (Preventing high-level data races)